lukepotasiewicz/MusicPlayer/README.md

 For best results, use the Pixel 2 Emulator with API 28.
 For best results also emulate this on a Mac, there is an issue with getting access to the music files on windows.

+Also, on the "Playlist" page, clicking on the playlists requires two seperate clicks.